olivierHa/puppet-influxdb/README.markdown

 ##Overview

-The influxdb module lets you use Puppet to install, configure, and manage Influxdb, version > 0.10.x The current InfluxDB version is 0.10
+The influxdb module lets you use Puppet to install, configure, and manage Influxdb, version > 0.8 (so 0.9.x and 0.10.x) The current InfluxDB version is 0.10 (rc1)

 ##Module Description